 - Avoid costly structural repairs down the road.

 If you suspect your chimney crown is damaged, don’t wait for water damage to spread.
-A professional chimney technician can assess the condition of your crown and recommend the best repair or replacement options.
+Highly trained contractors are essential for proper chimney crown replacement, ensuring the job is done correctly and safely.
+Chimney sweeps are certified professionals who perform inspections, cleanings, and various types of repairs on chimneys.
+A professional chimney technician can assess the condition of your crown and recommend the best repair or replacement service options.
+Rest assured, our technicians are fully insured.

 2nd Generation Chimneys, Inc. serves Minneapolis, St. Paul, and the Surrounding Communities.
 Contact us for your chimney crown replacement.